carlett-badenhorst-9ZOeCP6GHp4-unsplash 1

 Dataclima is an interactive digital platform that provides access to modeled and observed climate indicators for the Portugal mainland and island regions.
 The modeled climate indicators are made available since 1981, for the various territorial units and aims to support the most relevant activity sectors.

-December 2025 - monthly summary
+January 2025 - monthly summary

 Air temperature

-The month was classified as normal, with an average air temperature of 19.93 °C, +0.19 °C above the normal value for 1991-2020.
-The average maximum air temperature was 13.83 °C (an anomaly of -0.08 °C from normal) and the average minimum air temperature was 6.04 °C (an anomaly of +0.45 °C from normal).
+The mean maximum air temperature was 12.71 °C (an anomaly of −0.64 °C relative to normal), and the mean minimum air temperature was 5.66 °C (an anomaly of +0.93 °C relative to normal).

 Precipitation